funnyplanter/CuNNy/README.md

 Variants:
 - (No-suffix): Trained to be neutral and do no denoising or sharpening.
+- `SOFT`: Trained to anti-alias & produce a soft output.
+Is probably the most 'artifact-free' variant if you don't count blur.
-- `DS`: Trained to denoise & sharpen images.
+- `DS`: Trained to denoise & sharpen.
-- `NVL`: Trained on VN screenshots/CG.
+- `NVL`: Trained to upscale visual novel games & high-quality illustrations.

 There are versions of the mpv shaders use 8-bit `dp4a` instructions.
 They can be many times faster than the standard upscaling shader depending on if your